-The Best All-Inclusive Family Resorts
+The Best All-inclusive Family Resorts (Video)

 Coconut Bay Beach Resort & Spa, St. Lucia

 It doesn’t matter if you imagine chasing your kids up and down endless water slides or relaxing in an adults-only oasis — you can have both at this two-in-one resort.
 The island’s largest water park provides endless fun, while the adults-only Harmony wing of the resort delivers peace and quiet.

 The property is located on 85 acres along Saint Lucia’s south coast and has nine restaurants, seven bars, five pools, and an oceanfront spa.

 Woodloch Pines Resort, Pennsylvania

 Constantly rated as one of America’s top all-inclusive, family resorts, this Poconos property has been family-owned since 1958.
 The four-season resort is nestled on a mountain lake, and delivers fun for the whole family — including over 30 activities scheduled daily, a giant rock climbing wall, indoor and outdoor pools, water sports, and nightly entertainment.